Amazon Best Practices and Amazon Product Detail Page Best Practices

 Adding enhanced content to your PDPs will likely result in increased performance for any ads, deals, or coupons you’re offering on the platform, too — which will have a multiplying effect on your sales.

-For example, consider two hat companies (Hat Company A and Hat Company B), each of which allocates large advertising spend to improve their conversions on an Amazon PDP during the holiday season.
+For example, consider two hat companies (Hat Company A and Hat Company B), each of which allocates a large advertising spend to improve their conversions on an Amazon PDP during the holiday season.
+The two organizations offer hats of roughly equivalent quality, style, and price, with each brand’s ad spend being about the same.

 However, Hat Company A features enhanced content on their product pages, with close-up photos, feature comparisons with other products, customer Q&A’s, and more.
+Which company do you suspect will receive a better return on investment (ROI) on their ad spend?
+Exactly.

 Reduce Returns and Negative Customer Reviews

+When customers shop online, they’re much less likely to bounce, leave negative reviews, or request returns if they know exactly what they’re getting.
 Enhanced content tools like detailed product pages, frequently asked questions (FAQs), and unfiltered customer feedback will go a long way in engendering bankable trust with your customers.

 Encourage Repeat Purchases

-• A comprehensive product description;
+- A comprehensive product description;

-• A responsive, robust Q&A section, and
+- A responsive, robust Q&A section, and

-• Accurate product data.
+- Accurate product data.

+Paired with a strong brand story that resonates with your customers, it’s easy to see how an effective PDP will keep shoppers coming back.
 Creating an emotional connection with your customers at the point of purchase is one of the most effective ways your brand can leave a lasting impression — one that these shoppers will remember the next time they’re in the market for one of your products.

-Amazon Best Practices for Exceptional PDP Experiences
+Amazon Product Detail Page Best Practices for Exceptional Experiences

 If you’re new to Amazon, or just getting started with exploring enhanced content tools, there are a few best practices for ensuring maximum visibility and transparency for your PDPs.
+Let’s address them component by component.

 Titles

 Titles are the first thing your customers will see, both at the top of your PDP and your Amazon search results.
-Make sure you keep this in mind while staying as descriptive as possible within the 200-character limit.
+Be mindful of this while staying as descriptive as possible within the 200-character limit.
+If you have questions about what Amazon requests for titles, check their rules and requirements.

 Images

+Another good tip?
+Think of the ways your customers would handle or examine your project in a traditional brick-and-mortar store, and try your best to recreate that experience virtually.
 Close-up photographs from all angles, lifestyle videos, 360-degree images, and other available tools can’t quite match the experience of holding a product directly in your hands, but it can come close.

 Bullet Points

-Amazon allows you to use up to five bullet points to highlight key features of your product, with a 1,000-character limit.
+Amazon allows you to use up to five bullet points to highlight features of your product, with a 1,000-character limit.
 (Amazon notes that shorter bullet points tend to improve readability and discoverability.)

-As this information appears right next to your product images, bullet points are arguably equally as important as your images — or even the title! — when it comes to grabbing your customer’s attention.
+As this information appears right next to your product images, bullet points are arguably equally as important as your images — or even title! — when it comes to grabbing your customer’s attention.

 Highlight the main differentiators for your product, with a laser focus on typical customer concerns or needs.
+Information like size, key features, and cross-compatibility are all worth putting front and center here.

 Product Descriptions